 The house has two separate split air conditioning units, one on each floor.
 These are both operated with a remote control.
 The A/C is free, but we would ask that this is used only as needed and that all windows and doors are shut when the A/C is operating.
 The cost of electricity to run the units is high.
 We hope our guest will appreciate this and use judiciously.

-You can book directly on this website from the 'Book your vacation now' on the homepage.
+You can book directly on this website from the 'Book now' link on the homepage menu.
 Just click the dates you want.
 Note that the minimum stay period is 4 nights.
 You cannot book less than 4 days before your arrival date.
 Available dates are shown in bold and will show a link .
 Once you select the dates you want enter the number of guests ( maximum 4) and click the 'Book now' blue button.
 Prices include the TCI government tourism tax of 12% and an $80 cleaning fee per stay.